 - Staying out of the sun during peak hours, between 12-4 p.m.

 - Do yard work and other outdoor chores early in the morning or later in the evening when the sun isn’t as strong, and there is less humidity.

 - If you can’t avoid working outside during these peak times, do your best not to overdo it.

 “What I tell my patients, with or without heart conditions, is ‘listen to your body,’” Dr. Dittoe advises.
 “If you’re outside in the heat, exerting yourself a lot, and you feel like you just have to push through what you’re doing just to finish, it’s probably time to take a break.”

 Don’t take chances with chest pain.
-If you or a loved one experience any of the red flag symptoms this summer, don’t wait, call 9-1-1 and get help.
+If you or a loved one experience any red flag symptoms this summer, don’t wait; call 9-1-1 and get help.